 The design of the CTA is also well thought.
 It's visible on the first screen for those who are ready to act after reading the first lines, and it is also repeated in the email later, for those who prefer to read more before acting.

-We have hundreds of similarly well planned email CTA-s in our free responsive email template collection which includes 200+ templates.
-Subscribe below to become a beta tester and get early access!
+We have hundreds of similarly well planned email CTA-s in our free responsive email template builder which includes 200+ templates.
+You can modify and use them for free.

 Avoiding surprise is a key element because surprise erodes trust in almost every scenario and consequently conversion rate when we talk about guiding someone through a conversion funnel.

 Have you ever clicked on a "FREE" offer just to discover that it is only free in a specific way?
 You know, you just have to pay for shipping, but that costs ten times as much as it should.
 Or it is only free for certain users, like subscribers or members.
 So on and so forth.

 This is not simply a surprise, its a lie.